 #2 – Using the OFFSET Function to create Dynamic Table in Excel

-We can also use OFFSET function to create dynamic tables in excel.
+We can also use the OFFSET FunctionOFFSET FunctionThe OFFSET function in excel returns the value of a cell or a range (of adjacent cells) which is a particular number of rows and columns from the reference point. to create dynamic tables in excel.
 Let us have a look at one such example.

 I have a price list for my products which is I use for my calculations,